carlignn/carlgaspar-nostyleplease/content/projects/it-s-more-find-in-the-philippines.md

 ## Screenshots

-[Screenshots](https://imgur.com/a/2cHNX0i) of the game uploaded from Imgur.
+[Screenshots](https://imgur.com/a/2cHNX0i) of the game uploaded to Imgur.

 ## The Team